yegor256/blog/_drafts/mocks.md

 This test looks obvious to me.
 First, we create a fake DynamoDB region, which works on top of `H2Data` storage (in-memory H2 database).
-The storage will be ready for a single table `employees` with a hash key `name` and a single attribute `salary`.
+The storage will be ready for a single `employees` table with a hash key `name` and a single `salary` attribute.

 Then, we put a record into the table, with a hash `Jeff` and a salary `50000`.